-Services that are covered for you What you must pay when you get these services Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$10 copayment for each visit.
+Services that are covered for you What you must pay when you get these services Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$0 copayment for each visit.
 Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.
 Prior authorization may be required from our plan.
 Referral may be required from your network provider.

-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits Primary care physician visit: \$10 copayment Covered services include: Drimary care physician Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Primary care physician telehealth services: \$10 copayment for each visit. • Consultation, diagnosis, and treatment by a specialist Specialist visit: \$10 copayment Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment Certified ambulatory surgical center: \$0 copayment Certain additional telehealth services, including those for Primary Care Physician Services: Hospital outpatient department: You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, See "Outpatient hospital services" of this Benefit Chart. you must use a network provider who offers the service by telehealth.
-Basic hearing & exams: See "Hearing services" of this Benefit Chart.
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits Primary care physician visit: \$0 copayment Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including Primary Care Physician Services: You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+Primary care physician telehealth services: \$0 copayment for each visit.
+Specialist visit: \$0 copayment Certified ambulatory surgical center: \$0 copayment Hospital outpatient department: See "Outpatient hospital services" of this Benefit Chart.
 The provider may offer telehealth services using a phone, computer, tablet or video technology.
 You should request telehealth services when you schedule your visit and ask what type(s) of technology the provider's office has available.
+Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Basic hearing & exams: See "Hearing services" of this Benefit Chart.
 Dental Care: See "Dental services" of this Benefit Chart.
-Telehealth services for monthly end-stage renal disease- related visits for home dialysis members in a hospital- based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: ° You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment